Medical questions & health advice by licensed doctors

-"Will my son's genetics follow up tell us whether he has Down's Syndrome?
+"Will my son's genetics follow up tell us whether he has Down's Syndrome?"

 I am worried that my son has Down's syndrome.
 Will this help?

 Down's syndrome children are born with an extra copy of one of their chromosomes (number 21).
 This extra copy causes the various issues that occur with Down's syndrome patients.
 This extra chromosome is found by doing genetic testing on a sample of your son's cells.
 Most of the time when a child is born with Down's syndrome certain other problems that are found suggest that the child needs the genetic testing.
 The best initial type of physician for you to see after your son's genetic tests come back is your son's pediatrician.
 If the test is positive, then he or she will know what additional types of physicians your son will need to see and will be able to connect you with resources in the community.
 Good luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.